 Step 10: Upload your database

-Click Exit to Control Panel to leave the Hestia File Manager.
-Click DB to go to the Databases screen.
+Then click on Users and select the user and click on the right arrow to return to the Hestia User Control Panel.
+Then click DB to go to the Databases screen.
 Then click Open phpMyAdmin to log in to the database edit screen.
 Type in the username and password of the Hestia database you just created.

 Then click Go.
 Once logged into the new Hestia database, select the course1_db1 database in the upper left corner and click Import in the top menu: